|AT A GLANCE||PRICING||HEADLINE|

 You made it to the end of the post!
 It’s been a long ride, but hopefully you’ve learned some stuff on the way.
 If you’re still struggling with the decision between these two beds, ask yourself a few questions.

 First, what’s your budget?
-If you’re short on cash, Casper is the clear choice.
-Even after discounts, it’s still considerably more affordable than DreamCloud.
+If you’re short on cash, Casper is the more affordable price, even after discounts.

 Next, what sort of feel do you like?
 If you like memory foam, DreamCloud is the better choice (although it is a bit firm).
 If not, go with Casper.